Grand Duchy of Lithuania and Belarus: Appeal to the German Emperor

-The project to create the Grand Duchy of Lithuania-Belarus is not a sufficiently studied topic by historians.
-However, there is indirect information that the Minsk initiators of the political project likely had certain connections and coordination with conservative Catholic and Polish-speaking nobles in Vilna and the Vilna region (held by the Council of Lithuania), as well as representatives in Berlin, in particular with Prince Maciej Mikołaj Radziwiłł (1873–1920), Count Alfred Tyszkiewicz (1882–1930), Count Jan Michał Tyszkiewicz (1896–1939), and others who disliked the policy of the Council of Lithuania.
-Furthermore, the project of the Grand Duchy of Lithuania-Belarus was essentially analogous to projects for the emergence of monarchical limitrophe states under German curatorship on the lands of Poland, Estonia, Latvia, Lithuania, Ukraine, and Finland in the same period, when the German economy could no longer sustain military expenditures, threatening the German position on the Eastern Front at the end of World War I.
+The project to create the GDLB is not a sufficiently studied topic by historians.
+However, there is indirect information that the Minsk initiators of the political project likely had certain connections and coordination with conservative Catholic and Polish-speaking nobles in Vilnius and the Vilnius region (held by the Council of Lithuania), as well as representatives in Berlin, in particular with Prince Maciej Mikołaj Radziwiłł (1873–1920), Count Alfred Tyszkiewicz (1882–1930), Count Jan Michał Tyszkiewicz (1896–1939), and others who disliked the policy of the Council of Lithuania.
+Furthermore, the project of the GDLB was essentially analogous to projects for the emergence of monarchical limitrophe states under German curatorship on the lands of Poland, Estonia, Latvia, Lithuania, Ukraine, and Finland in the same period, when the German economy could no longer sustain military expenditures, threatening the German position on the Eastern Front at the end of World War I.

 Search for new forms of political subjectivity

-The attempt to create the Grand Duchy of Lithuania-Belarus is one of the episodes in the struggle of local conservative nobles, led by Edward Woyniłłowicz, to realize the idea of the political subjectivity of the Belarusian-Lithuanian lands (or Belarus alone) and to break their provincialization in the international arena between 1917 and 1921.
-After the failure to create the Grand Duchy of Lithuania-Belarus, many Catholic and Polish-speaking conservative nobles (including many members of the MSA) supported the idea of the incorporation of the Lithuanian-Belarusian lands as a subject of the federation into the multinational federal Second Polish Republic being restored by Józef Piłsudski in 1919–1920, and took part in financing the Lithuanian-Belarusian Division.
+The attempt to create the GDLB is one of the episodes in the struggle of local conservative nobles, led by Edward Woyniłłowicz, to realize the idea of the political subjectivity of the Belarusian-Lithuanian lands (or Belarus alone) and to break their provincialization in the international arena between 1917 and 1921.
+After the failure to create the GDLB, many Catholic and Polish-speaking conservative nobles (including many members of the MAS) supported the idea of the incorporation of the Lithuanian-Belarusian lands as a subject of the federation into the multinational federal Second Polish Republic being restored by Józef Piłsudski in 1919–1920, and took part in financing the Lithuanian-Belarusian Division.

-The idea of transforming interwar Poland (1918–1939) into a constitutional-monarchist and federal state (comprising subjects such as Poland, Belarus, and Lithuania) would be supported by the "Wilno conservatives" (Żubry Kresowe), who became to some extent the successors of the liberal-conservative "Krajowcy" trend.
+The idea of transforming interwar Poland (1918–1939) into a constitutional-monarchist and federal state (comprising subjects such as Poland, Belarus, and Lithuania) would be supported by the "Vilnius conservatives" (Żubry Kresowe), who became to some extent the successors of the liberal-conservative Krajowcy trend.